suchi2603/DataMining-/README.md

   * The describe() funtion allows us to know about the Mean, Standard Deviation, Count, Min, Max etc.

   * ".isna().sum()" is very useful to know if there are any NULL or NaN values present in the datasets so that it would help in further process.

+Therefore, I have performed analysis and could view the datatypes, shape of the data, the complete description like the Mean of the required columns.

 ## Visualizing data

 Data visualization is very helpful tool in understanding the data better in lesser time.
+Anyone from a any background can easily be able to undestand the concepts when it is explained through pictorail ways.

 visualization of data can be easy with python using: